gursimar1214/Scm_finale/README.md

 CSS3
 JavaScript
 ### Credits
-This project was developed by [Your Name].
-Special thanks to [Contributor Name] for their valuable contributions.
+This project was developed by Tohit, Gursimar and Harbir.

 Thank you for using the Interactive Quiz Project!
 Enjoy testing your knowledge and have fun!